 The confidentiality of all information shared between yourself and your therapist is upheld to the highest level possible.
 We recognise that you may consider some information you give to us, and that may be recorded in the verbatim records of therapy sessions and/or messaging, as particularly sensitive.
-Relevant internal policies and procedures are designed to share the minimum information necessary to provide the best treatment, care and protection for yourself or others, and to conduct our research.
+Relevant internal policies and procedures are designed to share the minimum information necessary to provide the best treatments, care and protection for yourself or others, and to conduct our research.

-In delivering the Service to you, your personal information may be shared with:
+In delivering the Service to you, your Personal Data may be shared with:

 Outside the normal course of providing services

-Where you have indicated to us on a questionnaire or in response to an email that you would be happy to share your experience of receiving therapy provided by ieso to raise awareness of our service or for therapist training purposes, or to participate in some user experience evaluations, we will use your contact details to give you more information and process your information further for this purpose if you subsequently give your consent, which would include wider sharing of your personal data as agreed with you.
+If you indicate to us on a questionnaire or in response to an email that you would be happy to share your experience of receiving therapy provided by ieso to raise awareness of our service or for therapist training purposes, or to participate in some user experience evaluations, we will use your contact details to give you more information and process your Personal Data further for this purpose if you subsequently give your consent, which would include wider sharing of your Personal Data as agreed with you.

-If you agree to leave a review of our service on an external site, then the process will include giving a name, email address, star-rating, comment and optional photograph to the 3rd party site e.g. Trustpilot, who will then be the controller of this data.
-The third-party will not receive any data before your agreement.
+If you agree to leave a review of our service on an external site, then the process will include giving a name, email address, star-rating, comment and optional photograph to the 3rd party site e.g., Trustpilot, who will then be the controller of this Personal Data.
+The third-party will not receive any Personal Data before your agreement.

 In order to conduct research and development to improve treatment outcomes and help more people get treatment earlier, we sometimes partner with external researchers, e.g. university researchers or potential future commercial partners.
 When this happens, we ensure that the data is deidentified and that they will be unable to identify anyone personally.
-All partners also sign a legal agreement that any data they receive is kept confidential and secure.
+All partners also sign a legal agreement that any Personal Data they receive is kept confidential and secure.

 Sharing your Personal Data without your agreement

-The sharing of information about you without your agreement is strictly controlled by law.
+The sharing of your Personal Data about you without your agreement is strictly controlled by law.